 2> if the UE supports DL channel quality reporting and cqi-Reporting is present in SystemInformationBlockType2-NB:

-3> except for CB-Msg3 transmission on the non-anchor carrier, set the cqi-NPDCCH to include the latest results of the downlink channel quality measurements of the carrier where the random access response is received as specified in TS 36.133 [16];
+3> set the cqi-NPDCCH to include the latest results of the downlink channel quality measurements of the carrier where the random access response is received or set the cqi-NPDCCH to include the latest results of the downlink channel quality measurements of the anchor carrier in case CB-Msg3 is transmitted on the anchor carrier, as specified in TS 36.133 [16];

 NOTE: The downlink channel quality measurements may use measurement period T1 or T2, as defined in TS 36.133 [16].
 In case period T2 is used the RRC-MAC interactions are left to UE implementation.